-4.2.1 Pumped hydroelectric storage
+4.2.1 Pump hydroelectric storage

-This is the oldest technology for the storage of electricity, having been first deployed in the 1880's in Austria, Switzerland and Italy.
+This is the oldest technology for the storage of electricity, having been first deployed in the 1920's.
 It works by storing energy in the form of water in the higher of two reservoirs, to where it is pumped from the lower reservoir during periods when the plant is not in use.
 When electricity demand is high, power is generated by releasing the water through turbines.
 When demand and electricity prices are low the upper reservoir is replenished by using electricity to pump water back to the higher reservoir.
-Its fast response means that it is very useful for responding to system frequency deviations, while in the context of smart grids it can also time-shift large amounts of output from solar and wind farms for hours (or even days) as required by using this energy to pump water back up to store in the higher reservoir.
+Its fast response means that it is very useful for responding to system frequency deviations.

-Pumped hydro storage has typical efficiencies ranging from around 70 to in excess of 80% for state of the art turbines21.
+Pump hydro storage has typical efficiencies of around 70-80%21.
 The technology is fully-proven, and the resource through which energy is stored (water) is highly abundant.
-However there is a limited number of suitable sites for large pumped hydro projects in the UK, since the need for an altitude differential between the two lakes limits it to mountainous locations such as the Scottish Highlands or Snowdonia.
-Such suitable sites for large projects are far from UK centres of energy demand, meaning that there are likely to be significant costs involved in connecting projects to the grid.
-However, a UK pumped storage developer (QBC) has recently conducted a survey and found 15GW of potential sites for pumped hydro storage, using a variety of locations including brownfield land, coastal features and drinking water reservoirs22
+However there is a limited number of suitable sites for projects in the UK, since the need for an altitude differential between the two lakes limits it to mountainous locations such as the Scottish Highlands or Snowdonia.
+Such sites are far from UK centres of energy demand, meaning that there are likely to be significant costs involved in connecting projects to the grid.